Attack in Kabul kills at least 27 people, wounds dozens

 Ghani said he had telephoned Abdullah, his longtime political rival.
 Abdullah is contesting an Electoral Commission announcement last month declaring Ghani the winner of September’s presidential election.

+The attack was one of the largest on civilians in Afghanistan in a year.

+“Horrific attack in Kabul today...heartbreaking and unacceptable.
+We are tired of war and violence,” said Shahrzad Akbar, head of the Afghanistan Independent Human Rights Commission.

 Hazaras are mostly Shi’ite Muslims.
-Minority Shi’ites have been repeatedly attacked by Sunni Muslim militant groups in Afghanistan.
+Minority Shi’ites have been repeatedly attacked by Sunni militants in Afghanistan.

-The United States has been trying to spearhead efforts towards a lasting peace arrangement.
-Violence decreased during a seven-day hold-down agreement with the Taliban leading up to last Saturday’s deal, though the Taliban has since resumed attacks on Afghan forces.
+The United States has sought to spearhead efforts towards a lasting peace arrangement.
+Violence decreased during a seven-day hold-down accord with the Taliban before last Saturday’s deal, though the Taliban has since resumed attacks on Afghan forces.

-A senior Western security official said all checkpoints in Kabul were on high alert.

-“It’s too early to say but for now we are intensifying security,” the official said.